 Stewart Andrade was appointed as Chief Financial Officer of Teekay Tankers Ltd. in 2017.
 He joined Teekay in 2002 and has worked in a variety of roles and has been responsible for executing a number of strategic transactions, including acquisitions and the establishment of joint ventures, to grow Teekay Tankers Ltd. into one of the world's leading tanker companies.
 Mr. Andrade is also responsible for Strategy and Business Development for Teekay's tanker business, a role he has held since 2015.
 Prior to joining Teekay, Mr. Andrade worked in Ernst and Young's consulting practice providing advisory services to a variety of Canadian and international organizations.
-Mr. Andrade is a Chartered Professional Accountant of Canadia.
+Mr. Andrade is a member of the Chartered Professional Accountants of Canada.

 Peter Antturi joined the board of Teekay Tankers Ltd. in June 2021 and brings over 30 years of financial and operational experience in the shipping industry to this role.
 He has also served on the board of Teekay Corporation since 2019.
 Additionally, Mr. Antturi serves as an executive officer and director of Teekay Corporation's largest shareholder, Resolute Investments, Ltd. (Resolute), as well as other subsidiaries and affiliates of Kattegat Limited, a parent company of Resolute.
-Mr. Antturi previously worked with Teekay from 1991 through 2005, serving as President of Teekay's shuttle tanker division, as Senior Vice President, Chief Financial Officer and Controller and in other finance and accounting positions.
-Prior to joining Teekay, Mr. Antturi held various accounting and finance roles in the shipping industry since 1985.
+Mr. Antturi previously worked with Teekay from 1991 through 2005, serving as President of Teekay's shuttle tanker division, as Senior Vice President, Chief Financial Officer and Controller.

-Sai W. Chu joined the board of Teekay Tankers Ltd. in May 2019 and currently serves as the Chair of its Audit Committee.
+Sai W. Chu joined the board of Teekay Tankers Ltd. in 2019 and currently serves as the Chair of its Audit Committee.
 Mr. Chu brings extensive financial experience to Teekay Tankers Ltd. with over 30 years of finance, operations and strategy experience primarily with public companies in shipping, specialty finance, utilities and technology.
 From 2007 to 2015, he served as Chief Financial Officer of Seaspan Corporation (NYSE: SSW), a containership lessor, and prior to that he served in various financial roles within its related companies.
-From 1994 to 2004, he held financial roles within other companies, including BC Gas Inc. (now Portis Inc.).
-He is currently Chief Financial Officer of EarthDaily Analytics Corp., a big data company specialized in satellite imaging, data services and geo-analytics with global operations, after previously serving as the Chief Financial Officer of its predecessor company since 2017.
-Mr. Chu is a member of the Advisory Board of Maritime Partners LLC, a Jones Act-focused leasing platform, and is a founding board member of Canada's Digital Technology Supercluster, where he currently serves on the Finance and Audit Committee.
-He is also currently an advisor to AZZ Capital Inc., a private equity firm.
+From 1994 to 2004, he held financial roles within other companies, including BC Gas Inc. (now Fortis Inc.).
+He is currently Chief Financial Officer of EarthDaily Analytics Corp., a vertically integrated software and analytics space company developing world-first technologies in data services, satellite processing, machine learning, and actionable insights.
+Mr. Chu is a member of the Advisory Board of Maritime Partners LLC, a Jones Act-focused leasing platform and also serves on the Compensation Committee and as Chair of its Audit Committee.
 Mr. Chu is a member of the Chartered Professional Accountants of Canada.

 Richard T. du Moulin joined the board of Teekay Tankers Ltd. in 2007.
 Mr. du Moulin previously served as the President of Intrepid Shipping L.L.C. from its founding in 2002 until he retired from that position in 2022.
 From 1998 to 2002, Mr. du Moulin served as Chairman and Chief Executive Officer of Marine Transport Corporation.
 Mr. du Moulin is a member of the Board of Trustees and Chairman Emeritus of the Seamen's Church Institute of New York and New Jersey.
-Mr. du Moulin currently serves as an advisor to Hudson Structured Capital Management, a private equity firm, and as Chairman of the board of Pangaea Logistics Solutions, Ltd., a dry bulk shipping company.
-He also served as Chairman of Intertanko, the leading trade organization for the tanker industry, from 1996 to 1999 and previously also served as a director of Globe Wireless L.L.C. and Tidewater, Inc.
+Mr. du Moulin currently serves as an advisor to Hudson Structured Capital Management, a private equity firm, and as Chairman of the board of Pangaea Logistics Solutions.
+Ltd., a dry bulk shipping company.
+He also served as Chairman of Intertanko.

+the leading trade organization for the tanker industry, from 1996 to 1999 and previously also served as a director of Globe Wireless L.L.C. and Tidewater, Inc.